aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/index.rst

 ====================================================================

 What is a `create aio app`?
-This project is designed to quickly and simply creating a web application based on `aiohttp` with use best practices.
+This project is designed to quickly and simply create a web application based on `aiohttp` using best practices.

-A `create aio app` provide testing, documentation, deploying and a lot of helpful boilerplate code for quickly start with `aiohttp`.
+A `create aio app` provides testing, documentation, deploying and a lot of other helpful boilerplate code for quickly start with `aiohttp`.

 .. image:: https://raw.githubusercontent.com/aio-libs/create-aio-app/master/assets/assets.png
    :align: center